songweige/TATS/README.md

 ## Training

 Example usages of training the VQGAN and transformers are shown below.
-Explanation of the flags that are opt to change according to different settings:
+Explanation of the flags that are opted to change according to different settings:

 - `data_path`: path to the dataset folder.
-- `default_root_dir`: path to save the checkpoints and tensorboard logs.
+- `default_root_dir`: path to save the checkpoints and the tensorboard logs.
 - `vqvae`: path to the trained VQGAN checkpoint.
-- `resolution`: resolution of the training videos clips.
+- `resolution`: the resolution of the training video clips.
-- `sequence_length`: frame number of the training videos clips.
+- `sequence_length`: frame number of the training video clips.
 - `discriminator_iter_start`: the step id to start the GAN losses.
-- `image_folder`: should be used when dataset contain frames instead of videos, e.g. Sky Time-lapse.
+- `image_folder`: should be used when the dataset contains frames instead of videos, e.g. Sky Time-lapse.
-- `unconditional`: when no conditional information are available, e.g. Sky Time-lapse, use this flag.
+- `unconditional`: when no conditional information is available, e.g. Sky Time-lapse, use this flag.
 - `sample_every_n_frames`: number of frames to skip in the real video data, e.g. please set it to 4 when training on the Taichi-HD dataset.
-- `downsample`: sample rate in the dimensions of time, height and width.
+- `downsample`: sample rate in the dimensions of time, height, and width.
 - `no_random_restart`: whether to re-initialize the codebook tokens.

 ### VQGAN